openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_scale.rst

 Cluster should be deployed and all OSTF test cases should be passed.

-Deployment with 3 Controllers, ComputeVMware, CinderVMware and check adding/deleting of nodes
+Deployment with 3 Controlers, ComputeVMware, CinderVMware and check adding/deleting of nodes.
 ---------------------------------------------------------------------------------------------